Do you ever have almond milk that’s gone a little sour? Don’t throw it away, it can actually be used to make super

-Now, my pancakes are a little different to the recipe @going.zero.waste posted, just because I like to put my own twist on things (and it’s totally copyright if I just repeat her recipe here 😉 ).
+Now, my pancakes are a little different to the recipe @going.zero.waste posted, just because I like to put my own twist on things.
 Her pancakes were the inspiration for this recipe, and the idea of using sour almond milk has been a game changer for me when baking.
 I use it all the time now, especially when baking muffins (here are some more recipes for using up any leftover sour almond milk).

 These pancakes are vegan-friendly, gluten-free, and absolutely delicious.
 I love pairing them with maple syrup or honey, berry compôte, or some dairy-free butter on top.
 It’s next level good.

 Before we get started in learning how to make these fluffy buttermilk pancakes – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 Buttermilk pancakes are the perfect way to use up any leftover sour almond milk you might have sitting in your fridge.
 These pancakes have a light, fluffy texture and taste pleasantly sweet – I promise, they don’t taste like sour almond milk at all.

 Makes 6 pancakes.

 - 1 1/2 cups gluten-free all purpose flour

 - 1 1/2 cups sour almond milk